 Specialist Skills Workshops:

-- Implementing Organisational Change: Practical techniques and approaches for gender specialists
+- Gender and Organisational Change: Implementing organisational change - practical techniques and approaches for gender specialists

 - RedR UK's Essentials in Humanitarian Practice